“Paint and repaint until you are sure the work represents the model—not that it merely resembles it.” —Asher B. Durand

 Today is the birthday of Asher Brown Durand, born August 21, 1796.
 Durand is the creator of one of Crystal Bridges’ most well-known and beloved paintings: Kindred Spirits.
 The work is a tribute to painter and dear friend of Durand, Thomas Cole, upon his death in 1848.
 The painting depicts Cole, with his sketchbook and recorder, standing on a stone promontory with poet and critic William Cullen Bryant, who was also a close friend of Cole’s.
 The landscape around them is based on that of Kaaterskill Clove, a gorge in the Catskill Mountains of New York.
 The title is drawn from the final line in a poem by John Keats (see below).

-Asher Brown Durand lived nearly his entire life in Maplewood, NJ, where he was born and buried.
+Asher Brown Durand lived nearly his entire life in Maplewood, New Jersey, where he was born.
 He began his career as an engraver, but turned to painting full-time when he was commissioned in 1835 by art patron Lumen Reed to produce portraits of all seven of the US presidents.
 It is through Reed that Durand came to know and become friends with Thomas Cole, who also enjoyed Reed’s patronage.
 When Reed died unexpectedly in 1836, Cole and Durand were drawn closer together, and soon became fast friends.
 They were united in their shared gift for landscape painting, and by their love of the outdoors.
 They would regularly take painting and drawing excursions together, which Durand referred to as “hard-work-play.”
 The two artists became the standard bearers for the Hudson River School.

 Curator Manuela Well-Off-Man said: “Durand, who was one of the more religious members of the Hudson River School, believed that God was in nature and that painting nature was a way of worshiping God.
 He and his fellow Hudson River School artists thought art should be truthfully represent nature but their landscapes should also reflect artists’ emotional responses to the beauty of nature through the use of light and their composition.”